vhub-team/native-db/functions/0x8B0FACEFC36C824B.md

 # STATS::STAT_GET_DATE

 ## Summary
-Get the value of an Date stat.
+Get the value of an Date stat

 ## Parameters
 * **STATSENUM** keyHash